Police Service of Northern Ireland: Vehicles

-In addition to other cars, vans and motorcycles, the PSNI also have a fleet of 242 bicycles which are used for city centres and walkway patrols.
+PSNI have a fleet of 242 bicycles which are used for city centres and walkway patrols.

 Air support

-In 2014 the Air Support Unit responded to over 4,000 callouts, 12 were Casualty evacuations and participated in over 250 missing people searches.
+In 2014 the Air Support Unit responded to over 4,000 callouts, including 12 Casualty evacuations and over 250 missing people searches.
 All aircraft are used for investigations, anti-crime operations, traffic management, search and rescue, public order situations, crime reduction initiatives and tackling terrorism.